hexaxsoftwares/houx.js/README.md

 When parsing attributes, attributes names and value cases sensitivity are maintained except in cases where an `initBuild` mount node is used as template.

-If an attribute value does not contain a space or special characters that may conflict with html tags like the `<, >, = , ", '`, which may confuse the hexax attribute passer,  you can pass them without quoting them.
+If an attribute value does not contain a space or special characters that may conflict with html tags like the `<, >, = , ", '`, which may confuse the houx attribute passer,  you can pass them without quoting them.

 e.g.
 `<element attr=my Value />` ×Bad